Is swearing at work okay? The complicated impact of profanity in a professional setting

 Traditionally, the belief was that profanity cheapens your language and will make people not trust you.

 However, recent evidence has come to light that suggests the opposite.
 This multi-national study found that those who swear are perceived as more trustworthy than those who don’t.
-It’s also viewed as a sign of integrity, which may be surprising to some.
+It’s also viewed as a sign of integrity, which may surprise some.

 In some cases, cursing can help you blend in with a group and become more accepted.
-For instance, if you start working with a crew that frequently uses particular swear words, incorporating them into your language can help form a bond.
+For instance, if you start working with a crew frequently using particular swear words, incorporating them into your language can help form a bond.

 It shows that you want to truly connect with them instead of keeping them at arm’s length with politically correct business speak.

-Swearing is also a sign of high emotional intelligence and a robust vocabulary, which is also contrary to popular belief.
+Contrary to popular belief, swearing is also a sign of high emotional intelligence and a robust vocabulary.

-Considering everything we’ve gone over, there are instances where it’s acceptable to curse at work, but you should approach it with caution.
+We have discussed this extensively.
+Ultimately, there are times when it is acceptable to curse at work.
+However, you should always approach it with caution.

 While today’s younger workforce likely won’t be offended by some casual swearing, it’s still an act that’s generally frowned upon by the majority.

-For this reason, the benefits of swearing (conveying urgency, cathartic release) can be sullied by an offended coworker or customer, which is why it’s still best to watch your language.
+For this reason, the benefits of swearing (conveying urgency and cathartic release) can be sullied by an offended coworker or customer, so it’s still best to watch your language.

-It’s best to view swearing at work as a last resort rather than the status quo to stay safe rather than sorry.
+To stay safe rather than sorry, it’s best to view swearing at work as a last resort rather than the status quo.

 In other words, stay professional 99% of the time – but don’t be afraid to drop an f-bomb if your team needs some serious motivation to save the business.
 The same is true if one of your coworkers is having a hard day and needs to vent.

 When in doubt, wait for your boss to curse first.
 Even then, don’t feel as if you HAVE to curse.
-It’s essential to speak your mind, but that doesn’t mean you have to give in to peer pressure.
+Speaking your mind is essential, but that doesn’t mean you have to give in to peer pressure.
 If you’re more comfortable not using swear words, you never have to use them if you don’t want to.

-By now, you should have a better understanding of when it’s okay to swear at work and the science behind cursing.
+By now, you should better understand when it’s okay to swear at work and the science behind cursing.

 Surprisingly, cursing has tangible physical and emotional benefits – such as coping with physical and emotional pain.

-While it’s not acceptable to go on long profanity-filled rants at the office, using an occasional swear word behind closed doors isn’t the end of the world.
-As long as you’re discrete and use your better judgment, relieving some stress by swearing can be just what the doctor ordered.
+It is unacceptable to rant at the office using many swear words.
+However, using an occasional swear word behind closed doors is not the end of the world.
+As long as you are discrete and use good judgment, swearing can relieve stress.